fxpio/tug/README.md

   - serve the server in local for tests
 - All CLI commands use the API Rest of the Server
 - Auto configuration of the CLI tool:
-  - authentication can be do with the AWS Security Token Service (session token) or the AWS IAM Credentials
+  - authentication can be doing with the AWS Security Token Service (session token) or the AWS IAM Credentials
   - automatically configuration of the AWS credentials if the [Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) is present on your machine
   - automatically configuration of the AWS regions if the Shared Config File is present on your machine